Caddo

 - Community Strengths Resilience

-- The Caddo community is known for its resilience, maintaining cultural traditions and social cohesion despite historical challenges.
+- The Caddo community is resilient, maintaining cultural practices and community cohesion despite historical challenges.

 - Art Music And Expression